Boil water advisories

 In most instances, preventive boil water advisories concern only a few residences at a time.
 In this case, the public works team distributes a door hanger to all the residences concerned.
 It advises residents to boil their water for one minute before drinking it, until further notice.
 A new door hanger is distributed to indicate that the advisory has been lifted.

 When a large area or the entire municipality is affected, the City uses its automated telephone alert system, which allows it to reach residents within a short period of time.
-To register for the system, simply connect to the bciti citizen portal and create your account.
-Then, click on the ”Notifications” tab under the “My Profile” menu.
+To register for the system, To register for the system, simply fill in the online form on the Emergency Measures page.

 Questions?